splunk/observability-workshop/content/en/other/opentelemetry-collector/7-visualisation/index.md

 Now that we have configured the OpenTelemetry Collector to send metrics to Splunk Observability Cloud, let's take a look at the data in Splunk Observability Cloud.
 If you have not received an invite to Splunk Observability Cloud, your instructor will provide you with login credentials.

-Before that, lets make things a little more interesting and run a stress test on the instance.
+Before that, let's make things a little more interesting and run a stress test on the instance.
 This in turn will light up the dashboards.

 ``` bash
 sudo apt install stress